 Federal and state tax filing requirements apply to new employers.
 You will need to keep records of employment taxes for at least four years, which involves unique forms and accounting for state taxes.

 But don’t worry––the IRS publishes a handy guide for employers that is available here.

 You will need to pay Unemployment Insurance Tax through the UI Program under the Social Security Tax for employers.

-This is the next piece of the puzzle.
-Employers must display Workplace Posters.
-You can download them on their website.
+Federal labor laws are the next piece of the puzzle.
+All employers must display Workplace Posters that are downloadable on their website.

 - Employment Eligibility Verification (Form I-9)

 - Disability Insurance, as required by some states

 - Occupational Safety and Health Administration (OSHA)

 Compensating employees is probably going to be your most significant expense.
 Let’s take a closer look.